TonyHong15/Food-Calories-Tracker/README.md

  * What type of license will you apply to your codebase?
  * What affect does it have on the development and use of your codebase?
  * Why did you or your partner make this choice?

+Answer: We will apply the MIT license to our software.
+We made this decision based on the open source guide.
+We used npm libraries and thus we have dependencies for our project.
+The NPM libraries has permissive license for us to use and one of the most popular license for npm is the MIT license.
+This means that people have the permission to use privately, free of distribution, modification, commercial use under license and copyright notice.
+There is no liabiltiy and warranty provided for the software.